Using automation decisions

 You also have the following options in the menu bar:

-• Choose how fields are shown in the list view by clicking the Manage columns icon.
-You have four options in which you can arrange your fields:
+• Manage columns - You can choose how fields are shown in the list view by clicking this option.
+You have four ways you can arrange your fields:

 • Column - Shows the column in the table.